 - Types of Credit — Do you have a healthy mix of credit cards and loans?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
-Your credit score gives lenders a view of what type of borrower you'd be based solely on your credit history.
-You'll need a score of at least 740 to get a satisfactory interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest paid in the long run could be more than double that of an individual having a higher FICO score.
+Lenders want to be positive that allowing you a loan isn't a risk for them.
+Your FICO score gives lenders an insight into what type of borrower you are solely because of your credit history.
+You'll need a score of at least 700 to get a decent interest rate.
+You can get approved for a mortgage with a lower score, but the interest paid in the long run could be more than double the amount of someone having a near perfect FICO score.

 We're used to working with all levels of FICO scores.
-Contact us and we can help you get on the right track to the home of your dreams.
+Call us at 505.615.0436 and we can help you get on the right track to the home of your dreams.

-How do you boost your credit score?
-Building your FICO score takes time.
-It can be rare to make a significant stride change in your credit score with small changes, but your score can improve in a year or two by monitoring your credit report and by wisely using credit.
-The most important thing is to know your FICO score.
-Here are some methods to improve your credit score:
+There are ways to boost your score.
+Improving your FICO score takes time.
+It can be difficult to make a significant change in your FICO score with small changes, but your score can improve in a year by monitoring your credit report and by using your credit wisely.
+The best way to do this is to know your FICO score.
+You'll improve your credit score by using these pointers:

-- Ensure that your credit history is correct.
-If you discover mistakes on your credit report, contact the bureau asking that the item be removed.
+- Correct your credit report.
+If you discover mistakes on your credit report, write to the bureau asking that the item be removed.
 If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

 - Spread your debt around.
 At first, this doesn't sound like a good idea.
-But, you don't want to have one card that is at the limit and have your remaining cards at a zero balance.
-It's better to have each of your cards at about 25% of their credit limit than to have the majority of your debt transferred to one card.
+But, you steer clear of having one card that is maxed out and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about 25% of their credit limit than to have the most of your debt sitting on a single card.

-- Apply for gas cards or retail credit.
-For those who have non-existent credit or low credit, store credit cards and gas credit cards are ways to begin your credit history, increase your credit limits and keep up your payments, which will raise your FICO score.
-You should always avoid keeping a large balance for too long because these types of cards more than likely have a higher interest rate.
+- Retail cards and service station cards.
+For those who have no credit or low credit, retail credit cards and gas credit cards are ways to get credit, increase your spending limits and keep up your payments, which will raise your FICO score.
+You must always avoid charging a large balance for too long because these types of cards normally have a steeper interest rate.

-- Don't let your cards get dusty.
-Whether you're just getting started with credit, or if you've got older cards, use your cards to make sure your accounts maintain an active status.
-But, pay them off in one or two payments.
+- Keep your cards active.
+Whether you have older cards, or are just getting started with credit, use your cards to make sure your accounts maintain an active status.
+But, be sure to pay them off in no more than two or three payments.

-Knowing the ways you can improve your credit score, you're one step closer to becoming a homeowner.
-Know that when it's time to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
-With the help of Qmetro Realtors Inc, the loan application process can be a stress-free experience so you, too, can achieve home ownership.
+Knowing the methods you can use to improve your credit score, you're one step closer to becoming a homeowner.
+Keep in mind that when you're ready to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
+With the help of Qmetro Realtors Inc, shopping for a mortgage is sure to go more smoothly so you, too, can become a homeowner.

-Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
+To learn more, visit myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.